GNU Compilers

 Parallel batch job submission

 Your code, and thus the resulting executable, must use either OpenMP and/or MPI in order to run in parallel.
-Please follow these links to find out how to submit batch of these types to SGE:
+Please see the Running Parallel Jobs documentation.

 can be used to gain interactive access to a compute node (limited resources reserved for this).
 This is useful for both compilation and testing of your code.
 Example: